 Maybe that’s good sit-com.
 I hoped it wasn’t a blunder.
 I ended the conference call as best I could.
 And today?
 Well, maybe it was a Friday, 7am thing, maybe my ridiculously high sensitivity was buzzing but the dial-in seemed quieter.

-I had already become anxious that my giggling could have offended some people or put them off a bit.
-My weak mind started me down a steep path of self-doubt and I turned to the supporting buddhist leader for help and he said with bright encouragement “never mind, every day is a new start”.
+I had already become anxious that my giggling could have offended some people or put them off dialling in.
+My weak mind started me down a steep path of self-doubt and I turned to the supporting buddhist leader for help.
+He said with bright encouragement “never mind, every day is a new start”.

 I love our buddhist philosophy. honnin-myō means ‘from this moment on’ and is one of the greatest encouragements when I feel stuck.
 No grudges, no self judgement, just whole-heartedly starting again.